“Echoes From The Hill” documentary

 Lindell Singleton referred to these as “origin stories” and “uniquely an American story, a story about us.”
 He specifically recognized Geraldine Mills and her efforts on the project.
 He recalled how she went door-to-door in the neighborhood asking for photos, stories, and ephemera.
 He applauded her pioneering work gathering information and expressed gratitude for her efforts.

-“African American stories must be told because they are American stories,” said King Hollis.
+African American stories must be told because they are American stories,” said King Hollis.
 He also remarked that The Hill was like other communities in the south and North Texas, expressing the need for Black people to “tell the world about us and each other about us.”
-There is also a need to “connect the dots and understand our own journey.”
+There is also a need to “connect the dots and understand our own journey.

-Dr. Ed Gray, a sociologist who previously lived in Arlington, said that there were “a million hills in America” and “a million stories to tell,” referring to The Hill and communities like it around the country.
+Dr. Ed Gray, a sociologist who previously lived in Arlington, said that there were “a million ‘hills’ in America” and “a million stories to tell,” referring to The Hill and communities like it around the country.

 Rev. Carl Pointer, one of the cast members, was born and raised in Arlington.
 “It’s a human story,” he said.
 He expressed his sentiments of Black joy and Black resilience.
 He told a story of how his father only completed the 8th grade, as the AISD (and many other districts) didn’t provide further educational opportunities for Black students until desegregation laws made it mandatory.
-His daughter, though, earned a doctorate, conveying opportunities that weren’t available just a short time ago.
+His daughter, though, earned a doctorate, fulfilling opportunities that weren’t available just a short time ago.

 Denton’s Mayor Gerard Hudspeth said it was “hard to watch, honored to watch it,” referring to the struggles of the Black community.